 The kit is built around a set of four alternative futures set in the year 2050.
 Each scenario is explored through narrated stories by fictive people living in them.
 Each story offers a view into the human experience of existing in these societies.
 The futures are not predictions: They’re extreme, yet plausible, what-if scenarios meant to illustrate how mallable the future really is.

 Who’s behind it all?

-This resource is based on the input from over 130+ experts from around the world and is made available for anyone to use for free.
+The kit is funded, developed, and maintained by the Danish Design Centre with the support of The Danish Industry Foundation and Udviklings- og Forenklingsstyrelsen.
+It is based on the input from over 130+ experts from around the world and is made available for anyone to use for free.
 Living Futures is a living resource that evolves over time.
-The kit is funded, developed, and maintained by the Danish Design Centre with the support of The Danish Industry Foundation and Udviklings- og Forenklingsstyrelsen.
 If you are interested in contributing to the future development of the project, please let us know.

 Living Futures: Scenario Kit is a versatile resource, and its tools and stories can be used to get valuable results in many different ways.
 We encourage you to experiment with it in order for you to find your favourite applications.
 It can, however, be a little tough to get started, so we’ve provided a few sample paths.

 Below you’ll find three examples on how to use the scenarios in different situations.
 Each suggested ‘path’ gives you instructions for what to do before, during, and after you visit the futures.
 It’s only suggestions — if you’re feeling adventurous feel free to go ahead and explore on your own!

 The future can offer some great advice and help unlock valuable new ideas in the present.
 By starting in the future and working your way back you might find all kinds of new opportunities.

 This path offers instructions for how to setup and run a workshop with a group of collaborators interested in identifying new strategic opportunities, concepts, or ideas.